 (3-23-22)

 vi.
-Smoking in an unauthorized area; (3-23-22)
+Smoking on state property, unless grandfathered in prior to each Home becoming a smoke-free facility for residents (on or about August 1, 2023).
+Residents smoking adjacent to state property without a proper assessment is also unauthorized.
+(3-23-22)

 vii.
 Taking food (other than fresh fruit for consumption within a reasonable time period), condiments, dishes or utensils from the dining room; (3-23-22)